 "What strikes me the most about Ms. Carr's craft is that as a translator of her own poems - as well as others' - she manages this delicate task with ease and is able to distil this almost-psychic ability in a cogent manner.
 Translating is extremely demanding yet Fern G. Z. Carr is a powerful symmetrist.
 The poems I had the opportunity to read had a strange effect on me: Carr allows you to see in the dark and experience the unbelievable.
 She has always transported me, as she will transport you, to new depths of thought and emotion with her powerful style."
 Walter Ruhlmann ~ Translator, Writer, Publisher and Editor mgversion2>datura

 "Through the poems of Fern G. Z. Carr, I experience a voice in which disparate elements are musically reconciled.
 I experience the loveliness of a Chinese garden coupled compassionately with a skid-row street.
 I witness the spirituality of the dawn combined with the animal joy of the cat.
 I am drawn into the Whitman-esque union of infinite space and nearby grass.
 Hers is a poetry of searching elevation and familiar concreteness."
-William Reyer, Professor of English and Department Chair - Heidelberg University, Tiffin, Ohio and State Contest Chair, Ohio Poetry Day
+William Reyer, Professor of English and Department Chair (Heidelberg University); Ohio Poetry Day State Contest Chair

-League of Canadian Poets Blog 2011 - "Somnus Erat Demonstrandum"
+League of Canadian Poets National Poetry Month Blog - "Somnus Erat Demonstrandum"

-Okanagan Arts - "Lake Winnipeg"; "Neruda on the Beach at Capri"; "The Solitary Fisherman"
+Mediterranean Poetry - "Neruda on the Beach at Capri"

 Short, Fast, and Deadly - "Jack"